 The women’s basketball program has had a team GPA over a 3.0 the last six years, with the team placing 9, 5, 6 and 5 on the Conference Carolinas Presidential Honor Roll from 2015-2019.
 Under Coach Davis’s guidance, the team has taken two service trips to Harlan County, Kentucky in 2014 and 2017.

-Davis came to SWU via Wesley College where he spent six years as an assistant with the men’s program, and his last two with the women’s basketball team.
+Davis came to Central via Wesley College (NCAA Division III) where he spent six years as an assistant with the men’s program, and his last two with the women’s basketball team.
 Davis began his coaching career in 2001 at the high school ranks as the head varsity boy’s coach at The King’s Academy in Jonesboro, IN.
 He finished his undergraduate degree from Indiana Wesleyan University in 2002, and graduated with his M.B.A. from Wesley College in 2005.
-He is also an adjunct professor at SWU.
+A 1997 graduate of Caesar Rodney High School in Camden, DE, Coach Davis has also been an adjunct professor at Southern Wesleyan for eight years.

 Davis is married to the former Brooke Burton and they have two children, a daughter named Blake and a son, John (JD).
 He also serves as a deacon at Hopewell Baptist Church in Seneca, SC.